Michael Imperato

 • Rogers v National Assembly of Wales – [2004] EWCA Civ 250 – Court of Appeal – Fatal Accident case, defective road surface

-• Brown & Others v Corus – [2004] EWCA Civ 374 – Court of Appeal – HAVS claims
+• Brown & Others v Corus – [2004] EWCA Civ 374 – Court of Appeal – HAVS Claims

 • R (on the application of Lloyd v Pembrokeshire County Council [2004] EWHC 2312 ( Hermon School Closure case) – High Court

-• Ceredigion CC v Jones & Others [2007] UKHL 24 – House of Lords
+• Ceredigion CC v Jones & Others [2007] UKHL 24 – House of Lords – School Transport

 • Welsh Ambulance NHS Trust v Williams [2008] EWCA Civ 81 – Court of Appeal, Fatal Accident case, Quantum in respect of deceased business owner.